-From the old City of London to newer neighbourhoods, London is basically a collection of interrelated areas, each with their own independent identities, subcultures and (dare I mention it), football teams.
+From the old City of London to newer neighbourhoods, London is basically a collection of interrelated areas, each with their own independent identities, subcultures and (dare we mention it), football teams.

 Where do you start?
 Where should you skip?
 Which are London’s poshest areas?
 The coolest?

-No fear guys, I’ve created this in-depth London area guide to help you navigate your way around the city like a pro.
+No fear, we’ve created this in-depth London area guide to help you navigate your way around the city like a pro.

 A Guide to the Best London’s Neighbourhoods